 Being from an engineering background, Purohit believes that design is essentially about problem solving.
-For him, to seek only delight out of design is to just ask for the cherry on the icing.
-Design’s role today, he believes, is far more than a ‘consume-be happy-forget about it’ state of mind.
-It is the cake where the capacity of design to impart change lies.
+For him, to seek only delight out of design is to just ask for the cherry on the cake.
+Design’s role today, he believes, is far more than a ‘consume-be happy-forget about it’ state of mind - and it should be understood as meaningful as the cake.

-Purohit, the founder of Vadodara-based sustainability advisory Cognito, has also played a vital role in helping large multi-business conglomerates shift their sustainability approach from mere compliance to strategic competitive advantage.
-He wants to make sustainability in design as intrinsic to design as visual appeal and user experience.
+As the founder of Vadodara-based sustainability advisory Cognito, he has played a vital role in helping large multi-business conglomerates understand sustainability in design as intrinsic to visual appeal and user experience.